What Supervision Is

 1. Managers do their own work less

-When senior managers do supervision work, they neglect their own work.
-Strategic decisions, financial planning, external relations all suffer because managers are too busy supervising.
+When senior managers spend their time on supervision, they have little time left for their own jobs, which are distinctly different and essential.
+Strategic decisions, financial planning, and external relations all suffer because managers are too busy supervising.

 2. Organisations add management layers